Azure-Samples/azure-spring-boot-samples/aad/spring-security/docs/servlet/oauth2/client-access-multiple-resource-server.md

 # 1. About

-In [Azure Active Directory]'s [access token], the **aud** claim is a single string, not a list of strings.
+In [Microsoft Entra]'s [access token], the **aud** claim is a single string, not a list of strings.
 It means one [access token] can only been accepted for one resource server.
 And one **OAuth2AuthorizedClient** can only hold one access token.
 So, if one application want to access multiple resource servers, it must configure multiple **ClientRegistration**s.

 This section shows this scenario:
 1. One client application access multiple resource servers.